datsfilipe/list-manager/README.md

 # list-manager

-The basic idea here is to manage todo lists with zero or no overhead.
+The basic idea here is to manage todo lists with zero overhead.

 The rust package offers commands to manage the lists and items stored in an sqlite database.